BackupTheBerlios/hjb-svn/trunk/docs/rst/codec.rst

 |String       |as is                                  |foobarbaz          |
 +-------------+---------------------------------------+-------------------+

-Note that aside from the null encoding for raw text strings, the encodings are simple S-Expressions [#]_.
+Note that aside from the *null* encoding of Strings, the encodings are simple S-Expressions [#]_.
 These should be relatively simple to parse in any language.

 ..
 [JMSSpec] `Java Message Service specification 1.1
    <http://java.sun.com/products/jms/docs.html>`_